jropinion/content/blog_content/audience_of_likeminded.md

 Necessarily so, actually.
 Unless, of course, you believe you and your cyber-posse of 50 people have all the answers.
 If you can admit you guys don’t, then you should also be able to see how shielding yourself from other perspectives might lead to you having deeper and deeper convictions about more and more extreme ideas, your thoughts resembling reality less the deeper down the rabbithole you go.

 Moreover, that feeling that you're not being heard?
 Chances are, you're not.
 But, equally as importantly, you're not listening.
-As we filter away the other side, and even if we passively let the other side be filtered away for us, we are complicitly relinquish our seat at the table.
+As we filter away the other side, and even if we passively let the other side be filtered away for us, we are complicitly relinquishing our seat at the table.
 And, if outcomes continue to go against what we'd hope for, we can partially blame ourselves for being too proud or too stubborn to participate in discourse because we'd rather be treated as heroes for boldly saying controversial opinions to the people most ready to hear them....those who already agree.

  I’m realizing more and more that both liberals and conservatives, and everyone else, think they have the right normative values.
 But, fortunately, normative values (even those ascertained through religious belief) are so diverse as to make it impossible to not be constantly challenged on that frontier.
 Information and perspective, on the other hand, can be filtered, expanded or constricted, altered and exaggerated or simply misstated.
 And if all one’s information is coming from the same kinds of sources, then there is nothing to correct for that filtering, exaggeration, etc.